-Porsche Traction Management (PTM) is an active all-wheel drive system with an electronically variable, map-controlled multi-plate clutch, automatic brake differential (ABD) and anti-slip regulation (ASR).
+Porsche Traction Management (PTM) with water-cooled front-axle gearbox is standard in all 911 Turbo models.
+It is an active all-wheel-drive system with an electronically variable map-controlled multi-plate clutch, automatic brake differential (ABD) and anti-slip regulation (ASR).

-Torque is distributed between the front and rear axles by means of the electronically variable multi-plate clutch.
-For the toughest off-road terrain, the differential can be locked using the PTM control on the center console.
-With the aid of on-board sensors, the status of the car is continuously monitored and the front/rear split is adjusted to match changing driving conditions.
-The sensors are used to measure a range of values, including the rotational speed of all four wheels, the lateral and longitudinal acceleration of the car, and the current steering angle.
+The status of the vehicle is continuously monitored so that it is possible to respond to different driving situations.
+Sensors are used to collect a range of data, including the rotational speed of all four wheels, the lateral and longitudinal acceleration of the car and the current steering angle.

-If, for example, the rear wheels threaten to lose traction under acceleration, a greater proportion of drive torque is automatically transmitted to the front axle by a more positive engagement of the multi-plate clutch.
-In addition, ASR minimizes wheel spin.
-During cornering, the required level of engine torque is distributed to the front wheels to ensure excellent lateral stability.
+If, for example, the rear wheels begin to lose traction under acceleration, a greater proportion of the drive power is automatically transmitted to the front axle by a more positive engagement of the multi-plate clutch.
+In addition, ASR prevents wheel spin by adapting the engine’s power output.
+During cornering, the optimal level of drive power is distributed to the front wheels to ensure excellent lateral stability.

 In conjunction with Porsche Stability Management (PSM), PTM helps to ensure the perfect distribution of drive power for optimum traction in most road scenarios, whether on long straights, through tight corners, or on surfaces with different friction coefficients.